NiepresJohn/niepresjohn/README.md

 <td width="50%" valign="top">

 ### 🎯 Business-Focused Development
-I don't just write code—I solve business problems.
+I don't just write code; I solve business problems.
 Every technical decision is made with ROI, scalability, and user experience in mind.
 I understand that technology serves business goals, not the other way around.

 ### 🚀 Full Project Ownership
 From architecture design to deployment and maintenance, I take complete ownership of projects.
 This ensures consistent quality, clear accountability, and seamless execution throughout the development lifecycle.